 I accepted my dream job at Google!

 Once I joined Google, I kept learning.
 Everything was so jaw-dropping!
 However, everything was so different from what I did before that I felt overwhelmed by the number of new things I needed to learn.
-Not just the programming language was foreign to me, but also the build system, CI, version system (perforce/mercurial-like instead of git), and many internal tools.
-I made a list of new things and have been going through it.
+The programming language was new to me, and the build system, CI, version system (perforce/mercurial-like instead of git), and many internal tools.
+I made a list of new things and have been going through them.
 After a month or so, I feel like I can do things now.
 I submitted my first change to production, and my 2nd one is on the way.
-It’s great to work on something that billions of people use daily.
+It’s great to work on something that billions of people use daily (including my family and friends).
 I feel like what I do matters.
 Of course, there’s so much to learn, but I’m enjoying the new journey.

 - Systems design is critical too.
 I need to keep learning more about this topic.
 I might do a couple of posts about what I’m learning.

-- Be always learning.
+- Be constantly learning.
 Don’t be afraid of starting from scratch.
 Failure is an option.
 Learning is a choice.
 Consistent tries (failures + learning) leads to success eventually.

 - Studied Data Structures and Algorithms (DSA) and did exercises: